Welcome to the English 120 Course Research Guide!

 In conducting this work, students will again engage with their community in order to determine values but also function as tools that shape how students see and understand themselves, how they interact and engage with communities, and why they have elected to build relationships with specific groups of people.

-In the Field Work & Ethnography assignment, students are asked not only to write about their community but to also interact with and critically observe it.
+In the Digital Observations and Writing the Ethnography assignment, students are asked not only to write about their community but to also interact with and critically observe it.
 This assignment serves as an introduction to qualitative research and is designed to help students effectively integrate primary and secondary research into their writing.
 Through this work, students will learn to trust themselves as thinkers, writers and not researchers.
 Rather than defer to what has already been said on a topic, students will explore in order to understand research as extending from their interests and the world around new rather than perpetuating the misguided position that research is a passive act.